 - Developing park signs, presentations, and flyers to increase awareness and understanding of leash/scoop laws

 - Park Ranger patrols, which use park warnings and citations to increase leash/scoop law compliance

 - Intensive outreach and enforcement efforts at parks where low compliance impacts park health, safety, or enjoyability

 - Special events like Flicks with Fido, and participating community and partner events like Doggie Dash and Aarf in the Park

 Obeying Leash and Scoop Laws

 Leashed dogs are welcome visitors in most Portland parks.
-Dog owners help keep parks fun and healthy for all visitors by obeying leash and scoop laws, following off-leash area rules of use, and complying with all Multnomah County Laws and Park Rules.
+Dog owners help keep parks fun and healthy for all visitors by obeying leash and scoop laws, following off-leash area rules of use, and complying with all and Park Rules and Multnomah County laws.